Z3R0ZZZ/Zeroz-Sec-Notes/note/ctf/DGSE_NullVastation_Challenge.md

     main()
 ```

-So the cypher data are exfiltrated chunk by chunk with icmp protocol and the capture contains those chunk
+So the cipher data are exfiltrated chunk by chunk with icmp protocol and the capture contains those chunk

 lets decypher ! :